App Analytics Market Size and Share

 App Analytics Market Analysis by Mordor Intelligence

-The App Analytics Market size is estimated at USD 8.22 billion in 2025, and is expected to reach USD 20.13 billion by 2030, at a CAGR of 19.60% during the forecast period (2025-2030).
+App Analytics market size in 2026 is estimated at USD 9.81 billion, growing from 2025 value of USD 8.22 billion with 2031 projections showing USD 23.74 billion, growing at 19.32% CAGR over 2026-2031.
 This rapid expansion is propelled by enterprises treating in-app insight platforms as mission-critical infrastructure that anchors customer experience, monetization, and compliance strategies.
 Accelerated 5G deployment shortens data-collection-to-decision cycles, while privacy-preserving architectures unlock user-level understanding without breaching regulations.
 Real-time behavioral insight now guides pricing, retention, and fraud controls across industries, prompting a wave of edge-enabled solutions that cut latency and cloud costs.
 Competitive intensity rises as incumbents integrate AI-driven modules and specialist vendors position privacy-first toolkits, giving CIOs a wider but more complex partner universe.

 Key Report Takeaways